 - The first step in the treatment process for Portland's drinking water is disinfection using chlorine.
 Next, ammonia is added to form chloramines which ensure that disinfection remains adequate throughout the distribution system. - Finally, sodium hydroxide is added to increase the pH of the water to reduce corrosion of plumbing systems.
 This treatment helps control lead and copper levels at customers' taps, should these metals be present in commercial and household plumbing systems.
-See page 12 for upcoming treatment changes.
 See page 9 for more information about lead.